brickatyourfeet/jewell-practice/shortcuts/README.md

 Take a moment to think about how you would answer the following questions.
 Then write down the questions and your answers in a notebook.
 When you're done, check your answers against our [solutions](solutions/shortcuts.md) and see how you fared.

-#### Screenshot

-What's the keyboard shortcut for the following screenshot actions?

-- Take a screenshot of the entire screen
-- Take a screenshot of the custom area
-- Take a screenshot of a single window

 ### Conclusion

 Congratulations!
 By completing the self-assessment, you've demonstrated a high degree of discipline and competency with the most common keyboard shortcuts on macOS.
 Take a moment to pat yourself on the back. :)